wireapp/wire-server/docs/src/developer/reference/config-options.md

 ### Webapp

-In order to completely hide the root domain to the webapp, some environment variable need to be set.
+In order to completely hide the root domain to the webapp, some environment variables need to be set.
 They will allow the webapp hostname to be used to generate the API endpoint, team settings links, account page links and CSP headers.

 To enable dynamic hostname replacement, first set this variable: